ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 fear you may not withstand it.
 Earn money
 before you spend it.
 Never run into debt
 unless you see a way to get out again.
-Never borrow if you c
+Never borrow if you ca
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_otters_ver02:data:sn89053987:0041418439A:1857121201:0023/pct:42.627377,58.026828,12.092040,16.036348/!600,600/0/default.jpg"/>
 </td>